vlcty/lemon-markets-websocket/README.md

 go get -u github.com/vlcty/lemon-markets-websocket
 ```

-## Usage
+## Capabilities

-Lemon markets provides two streams:
+Lemon.markets provides two streams:

-- Price updates (ticks) represented by `lemon.Tick`
-- Quotes (Bid, Ask, Sizes, etc) represented by `lemon.Quote`
+Ticks:
+Ticks are price updates containing the current market price for a security.
+It's sent when a tade occured.
+The quantity value tells you the amount of traded shares.
+If quantity is 0 then no actual trade happened, but the market maker Lang und Schwarz set a new price.

+Quotes:
+Quotes contain the current bid and ask spread and its sizes.

+## Connection handling

+The library keeps track of the connection in the background.
+Automatic reconnects are done when the connection drops.

+## Use of channels

-The lib itself uses channels to communicate with your application.
-You are responsible for the channels to be created, sized and closed after usage.
-Message parsing may hang if the library needs to wait for your consumer.
+This library uses channels to communicate with your application.
+You are responsible for these channels!
+Depending on the amount of subscribed securities you may want to use buffered or unbuffered channels.
+Make sure that you close and empty them after you disconnect from the stream.

-Example code:
+## Example code

 ```go
 package main